 In SSI, a relationship is initiated when P1 and P2 exchange decentralized identifiers (DID).
 For example, when a person visits a web site or app, they are presented with a connection invitation.
 When they accept the invitation, they use a software agent to share a DID that they created.
 In turn, they receive a DID from the web site, app, or service.
 We call this a "connection" since DIDs are cryptographically based and thus provide a means of both parties mutually authenticating.
 The user experience does not necessarily surface all this activity to the user.
 To get a feel for the user experience, run through the demo at Connect.me3.

-In contrast to the federated model, the participants in SSI mutually authenticate and the relationship has integrity without the intervention of a third party.
+In contrast to the federated model, the participants in SSI mutually authenticate and the relationship has integrity without the intervention of a third party due to the self-certifying nature of the identifiers.
 By exchanging DIDs both parties have also exchanged public keys.
 They can consequently use cryptographic means to ensure they are interacting with the party who controls the DID they received when the relationship was initiated.
-Mutual authentication, based on self-initiated DIDs provides SSI relationships with inherent integrity.
+Mutual authentication, based on self-certifying DIDs provides SSI relationships with inherent integrity.
 P1 and P2 are peers in SSI since they both have equal control over the relationship.

 In addition to removing the need for intermediaries to vouch for the integrity of the relationship, the peer nature of relationships in SSI also means that neither party has access to the authentication credentials of the other.
 Mutual authentication means that each party manages their own keys and never shares the private key with another party.
 Consequently, attacks, like the recent attack on Twitter accounts can't happen in SSI because there's no administrator who has access to the credentials of everyone using the system.